 |State||Annual Mean Salary|

-Tools & Technologies Used by Psychiatric Aides
+What Tools & Technology do Psychiatric Aides Use?

 - Microsoft Excel

 - Data entry software

 - Microsoft Windows

 What education or degrees do I need to become a Psychiatric Aide?

 What work experience do I need to become a Psychiatric Aide?